-You’re not alone if the financial difficulties faced by your business meant you had to close the doors.
-Compassionate support is available to help you transition from running a business to employment.
+If you are recovering from a business closure, support is available to help you transition from running a business to employment.

 JobActive is a government program to help people back into work and you can find more information on their website.

 Helping you to move forward after financial difficulty

 While getting back on track may appear to be a tough task, there are several steps you can take to help get your finances and wellbeing back on track.

 Assess your situation

 The best way to start is to assess where you stand right now, and where financially you’d like to land in the future.